gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 ---
-title: A Bit on the Nose
+title: 'A Bit on the Nose'
 author: Greg Foletta
-date: '2021-02-04'
+date: '2021-02-05'
 slug: a-bit-on-the-nose
 categories: [R]
 ---

-I've never really been interested in horse racing...
+I've never really been interested in horse racing

 ```r